treasure-data/td-js-sdk/README.md

 ### Treasure#setGlobalProperties(fn)

-Takes a callback which gets called with the table name every time an event is sent.
+Takes a callback which gets called with the table name every time an event is added.

-Sample use-case: set a user object on all events that are going to certain tables.
+Sample use-case: you want to set user attributes on all events that are going to certain tables.

 **Parameters:**